defense for a Japanese sword when shipping is a sturdy well

 can use any type of tape to seal an Express mail package.

-you can only insure an antique Japanese sword for $500
+is not really recommended, but can be used successfully if you prefer.
+You can only insure an antique Japanese sword for $500

 caused by inadequate packaging and will not pay any claims, so